dvala041/Lost_And_Found/README.md

 # Lost and Found

 ## Overview
-This project aims to provide [brief description of the project].
+This project aims to provide Cornell students help with finding lost items.

 ## Setup
 1. Clone this repository.